Cecilapp/Cecil/docs/3-Templates.md

 <!--
-description: "Works with templates and use variables."
+description: "Working with templates and use variables."
 date: 2021-05-07
+updated: 2021-11-19
 alias: documentation/layouts
 -->

 # Templates

-Cecil use [Twig](https://twig.symfony.com) as template engine, so refer to the [official documentation](https://twig.symfony.com/doc/templates.html) for basic usage.
+Cecil use [Twig](https://twig.symfony.com) as template engine, so refer to the **[official documentation](https://twig.symfony.com/doc/templates.html)** for basic usage.

 ## Example